 The process was explained to us

-- There would be four mini interviews.
-In each room, there would be a staff member and current student whom would ask us one question and possibly one follow up question.
+- There would be four mini-interviews.
+In each room, there would be a staff member and a current student who would ask us one question and possibly one follow up question.

 - We were given 6 minutes in each room to answer, but we did not have to use up the entirety of the allotted time.